Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 What rules govern named patient supply of pre-launch medicinal products?

 Various legal grounds enable named patient supply.
-For example, Article 5(1) of the Medicinal Product Code, reflecting Article 5 of the EU Medicinal Products Directive (2001/83/EC), and Article 5 of Decree-Law 23/1998, implemented by Decree-Law 94/1998, allow named patient supply in the case of unauthorised industrial medicinal products supplied in response to a bona fide unsolicited written order from a physician to fulfil a patient’s special needs.
+Under the first scenario, Article 5(1) of the Medicinal Product Code, reflecting Article 5 of the EU Medicinal Products Directive (2001/83/EC), and Article 5 of Decree-Law 23/1998, implemented by Decree-Law 94/1998, allow named patient supply of unauthorised medicinal products, industrially prepared, supplied in response to a bona fide unsolicited written order from a physician to fulfil a patient’s special needs.
 ‘Special needs’ is interpreted by the Italian authorities to mean that no suitable authorised product is available on the domestic market.
-There is no requirement that the product be subject to a marketing authorisation application or clinical trial or authorised in another country.
+The rules concerning magisterial preparation apply.

-- the product’s intended use is supported by Phase III or, in case of life-threatening conditions, Phase II study results;
+- the product’s intended use is supported by Phase III or, in case of life-threatening conditions, Phase II study results.
+In case of rare diseases, rare cancer or serious conditions, phase I study results are sufficient;

 - there has been an unsolicited request by a physician, who takes direct and personal responsibility for the product’s use;

-- the relevant ethics committee has approved the protocol of use (to be prepared by the physician), which must also be provided to the AIFA; and
+- the relevant ethics committee has approved the protocol of use, which must also be sent to AIFA which retains a veto power; and

 - the product is supplied by the company free of charge.

-Another ground for gaining access to unlicensed medicines – which is not limited to named patient use, but rather allows for systematic use approved by the AIFA – is provided for under Article 1(4) of Decree-Law 536/1996, implemented by Decree-Law 648/1996.
-This ground applies to innovative products that:
+Another legal ground for gaining access to unlicensed medicines/unlicensed use of authorized medicines – not on a named patient basis, rather as systematic use approved by AIFA and reimbursed by the NHS – is provided by Article 1(4) of Decree-Law 536/1996, passed into law by Law 648/1996 (“648 List”).
+This ground applies to products that:

 - are unauthorised in Italy, but have a foreign marketing authorisation;